pastagang/pastagang/paper/readme.md

 Pastagang has been one of the most ... of my life. ...

 For me, **jamming** means high levels of trust, listening and making space for others.
 I hope to take these skills into other areas of my life...

+I was at the climbing wall today, and I thought "huh, we're all doing our own thing here, what if we *jammed* about it instead?" (that's a climbing pun for all you climbers out there) so I just spoke to people, asked what they were working on, if I could try it.
+Once two of us were doing it, it became much easier to include other people, and by the end there were about 4 or so strangers all trying different boulders and collaborating on ideas on how to solve them.
+It felt really good, and social and nice, and was a consequence of me *inviting collaboration* and putting myself *with* (not in front) of other people.
+I love the social aspect of jamming, and that's something pastagang captures when its at its best.
+(Sometimes it doesn't, when it doesn't sound groovy, and its all complete strangers, and its lagging like hell because of the cool hydra thing).

 ## Untitled but might fit in previous section ... #feelings